Required minimum distributions (RMDs)

 Clarifying common questions about RMDs

-What triggers required minimum distributions?
+What triggers RMDs?

 The RMD requirement is triggered by age.
 Until December 31, 2022, the age for taking RMDs was 72.
 However, for retirees who weren’t 72 by that date, the age for taking RMDs is 73.